JerichoJones/Old-STAK-Support-Guide/README.md

   - Amount of RAM memory.
 Running stock clocks/voltages?
 If not, provide settings.

 ---
-  # Issue with the execution
+  # Issue with the execution of XMR-STAK
  - Did you compile the miner yourself or are you running the release?